John Lansing Jr.: Disappearance

 On the evening of December 12, 1829, Lansing left his Manhattan hotel to mail a letter at a dock in New York City, never to be seen again.
 He was 75 years old and was presumed drowned or perhaps murdered.
 Lansing's fate was a major mystery in New York State at the time, rivaled only by the 1826 disappearance of William Morgan, the anti-Masonic writer.

 Only one major clue to Lansing's disappearance appeared after his death.
 In 1882, the memoirs of Thurlow Weed, former Whig and Republican political leader in New York State, were published by Weed's grandson T. W. Barnes.
 Weed wrote that Lansing was murdered by several prominent political and social figures who found he was in the way of their projects.
 According to Weed, his unnamed source showed him papers to prove it, but begged Weed not to publish them until all the individuals had died.
 Weed said they were all dead by 1870, but he did not wish to harm their respected family reputations, so upon advice of two friends he decided not to reveal what he had been told.

 Personal life

-On April 8, 1781, Lansing was married to Cornelia Ray (1757–1834), daughter of Robert Ray and Sarah (née Bogart) Ray of New York City.
+On April 8, 1781, Lansing was married to Cornelia Ray (1757–1834), daughter of Richard Ray (often confused with Richard son's name and Cornelia's brother's name of Robert, even by some historians) and Sarah (née Bogart) Ray of New York City.
 Together, they were the parents of ten children, five of whom died young.
 Their children included: